Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Introduction

-Because container-based applications are stateless by default, any changes to files during the container lifetime are lost.
-However, if your application is stateful, the ablility to persist any changes to the filesystem becomes relevant.
+Because container-based applications are stateless by default, any file updates during the container lifetime are lost.
+However, if your application is stateful, the ability to persist any changes to the filesystem becomes relevant.
 It is this requirement that has led to Kubernetes supporting many types of volumes.
 Many volume types that you may have encountered already are ephemeral (they only exist during the pod lifetime).
-Kubernetes also supports persistent volumes, which persist data stored on them beyond the pod lifetime.
-There are several Persistent Volume types supported by Kubernetes, and this Lab will demonstrate one of the simplest - the local type, which stores data on devices stored locally on one of the cluster nodes.
+Kubernetes also supports persistent volumes, which persist any data stored beyond the pod lifetime.
+There are several Persistent Volume types supported by Kubernetes, and this tutorial will demonstrate one of the simplest - the local type, which stores data on devices stored locally on one of the cluster nodes.

-This tutorial shows how to create and use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment.
-Both Persistent Volumes and Persistent Volume Claims work together to provide persistence to any container-based applications deployed onto Oracle Cloud Native Environment.
-You will start by covering how to use Persistent Volumes initially, and then cover the use of Persistent Volume Claims.
+This tutorial shows how to create and use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment (Oracle CNE).
+Persistent Volumes and Persistent Volume Claims work together to provide persistence to any container-based applications deployed onto Oracle CNE.
+You will start by covering how to use Persistent Volumes initially, then cover the use of Persistent Volume Claims.

 Objectives